stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

-So, I think, I think I'm, I'm happy enough to establish at this point that there is a certain amount of, "Oh, they've come from Trexel's office.
+So, I think I'm happy enough to establish at this point that there is a certain amount of, "Oh, they've come from Trexel's office.
 Well, let's not spend too much time and resources..."

 #### BEN